Sauna Ettiquette

 We understand you will heat up but please refrain from pouring water over your body inside the sauna, if you need to cool down pop outside and chill out or take the plunge in a cold bath.

 Sauna Bathing does naturally lead to faster exfoliation of the skins upper layer, however we ask you to avoid shaving, exfoliating, applying body care products or cutting nails while inside the sauna.
-We have showers onsite for you to do this after your experience.
 Additionally, if you have open cuts or wounds please don't use the sauna.
 Lets keep the shared environment safe and clean for all.

 We have a soap-stone bowl which you will notice on the stove stones.
 This will be filled with water which will help to keep the sauna atmosphere comfortably moist.
 We can also add your preferred sauna fragrance if all parties agree.
 We ask you not to add any personal essential oils.
 Additionally adding water to the stones can be done minimally thanks to the soap-stone bowl.
 Remember to always add water to stove stones by starting at the furthest away point moving ladle towards your body, this will stop you from scolding your arm.